-- Mutual funds shall participate in repo transactions on following Corporate Debt securities; o listed AA and above rated corporate debt securities and o Commercial Papers (CPs) and Certificate of Deposits (CDs). - In terms of Regulation 44 (2), mutual funds shall borrow through repo transactions only if the tenor of the transaction does not exceed a period of six months. - Mutual funds shall ensure compliance with the Seventh Schedule of the Mutual Funds Regulations about restrictions on investments, wherever applicable, with respect to repo transactions in corporate debt securities including Commercial Papers (CPs) and Certificate of Deposits (CDs).
-However, for transactions where settlement is guaranteed by a Clearing Corporation, the exposure shall not be considered for the purpose of determination of investment limits for single issuer, group issuer and sector level limits. - The Fund shall ensure that total exposure of debt schemes of mutual funds in a group (excluding investments in securities issued by Public Sector Units, Public Financial Institutions and Public Sector Banks) shall not exceed 20% of the net assets of the scheme.
+Mutual funds shall participate in repo transactions on following Corporate Debt securities;

+- Listed AA and above rated corporate debt securities and Commercial Papers (CPs) and Certificate of Deposits (CDs). - In terms of Regulation 44 (2), mutual funds shall borrow through repo transactions only if the tenor of the transaction does not exceed a period of six months. - Mutual funds shall ensure compliance with the Seventh Schedule of the Mutual Funds Regulations about restrictions on investments, wherever applicable, with respect to repo transactions in corporate debt securities including Commercial Papers (CPs) and Certificate of Deposits (CDs).
+However, for transactions where settlement is guaranteed by a Clearing Corporation, the exposure shall not be considered for the purpose of determination of investment limits for single issuer, group issuer and sector level limits.

+- The Mutual Fund/AMC shall make investment out of the NFO proceeds only on or after the closure of the NFO period.
+The Mutual Fund/ AMC can however deploy the NFO proceeds in Tri-Party Repo before the closure of NFO period.
+However, AMCs shall not charge any investment management and advisory fees on funds deployed in Tri-party Repo during the NFO period.
+The appreciation received from investment in Tri-Party Repo shall be passed on to investors - The Fund shall ensure that total exposure of debt schemes of mutual funds in a group (excluding investments in securities issued by Public Sector Units, Public Financial Institutions and Public Sector Banks) shall not exceed 20% of the net assets of the scheme.
 Such investment limit may be extended to 25% of the net assets of the Scheme with the prior approval of the Board of Trustees.
 The investments by debt mutual fund schemes in debt and money market instruments of group companies of both the sponsor and the asset management company shall not exceed 10% of the net assets of the scheme.
-Such investment limit may be extended to 15% of the net assets of the scheme with the prior approval of the Board of Trustees.
+Such investment limit may be extended to 15% of the net assets of the Scheme with the prior approval of the Board of Trustees.
 For this purpose, a group means a group as defined under regulation 2 (mm) of SEBI (Mutual Funds) Regulations, 1996 (Regulations) and shall include an entity, its subsidiaries, fellow subsidiaries, its holding company and its associates - The Scheme shall not invest more than 10% of its NAV in debt instruments comprising money market instruments and non-money market instruments issued by a single issuer which are rated not below investment grade by a credit rating agency authorised to carry out such activity under the Act.
 Such investment limit may be extended to 12% of the NAV of the Scheme with the prior approval of the Board of Trustees and Board of Directors of the AMC.